lightninglabs/faraday/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/lightninglabs/faraday/blob/master/LICENSE)

-Faraday is an external service intended to be run in conjunction with the [lnd](https://github.com/lightningnetwork/lnd) implementation of the [Lightning Network](https://lightning.network).
-It queries LND for information about its existing channels and provides channel close recommendations if channels are under-performing.
+Faraday is a suite of tools built to help node operators and businesses run [lnd](https://github.com/lightningnetwork/lnd), the leading implementation of the [Lightning Network](https://github.com/lightningnetwork/lightning-rfc).
+Faraday’s tools decrease the operational overhead of running a Lightning node and make it easier to build businesses on Lightning.
+The current features in the Faraday suite provide insight into node channel performance and support for accounting with both on-chain and off-chain reports for lnd.
 ## LND
-Note that Faraday requires lnd to be built with **all of its subservers** and requires running at least v0.10.1.
-Please see the [instructions](https://github.com/lightningnetwork/lnd/blob/master/docs/INSTALL.md) in the lnd repo for more detailed installation instructions.
-You will need to build lnd with the following command to enable all the relevant subservers:
+Note that Faraday requires lnd to be built with **all of its subservers** and requires running at least v0.11.0.
+Download the [official release binary](https://github.com/lightningnetwork/lnd/releases/tag/v0.11.0-beta) or see the [instructions](https://github.com/lightningnetwork/lnd/blob/master/docs/INSTALL.md) in the lnd repo for more detailed installation instructions.
+If you choose to build lnd from source, following command to enable all the relevant subservers:

 ```
 make install tags="signrpc walletrpc chainrpc invoicesrpc"
 ```